The Clergy Sexual Abuse Crisis

 In 2018, the fifth anniversary of Francis’ pontificate, the public crisis escalated with a new focus on episcopal leaders who had been found guilty or were under investigation for sexual abuse and cover-up.
 In his January 2018 visit to Chile, Pope Francis himself succumbed to the protection of a cleric and declared victims were guilty of calumny.
 Cardinal Sean O’Malley said this response caused great pain for survivors and “abandon[s] those who have suffered reprehensible criminal violations of their human dignity.”
 The Pope sent Archbishop Charles Scicluna of Malta to listen to victims.
 After reviewing his 2,300-page report, Pope Francis admitted his error, invited survivors to Rome and met with them personally.

-Lesson: Shared vulnerability should enhance our capacity for empathy and compassion
+Lesson: Shared vulnerability in pandemic should enhance our capacity for empathy and compassion toward all those who suffer physical, emotional and spiritual harm.

-All in the Church have a duty of atonement for the harm done, which demands first and foremost justice and care for victims (Scicluna, Zollner & Ayotte, 2012).
-Protection requires that we develop a culture of safeguarding children and the vulnerable that involves all in the Church.
-A culture of safeguarding requires conversion of both minds and hearts and practical “best practice” policies and protocols (Demasure, Fuchs & Zollner, 2018).
+All in the Church have a duty of atonement for all the harm done to trusting and vulnerable children and youth.
+First and foremost this demands justice and care for victims.
+Long term protection requires that we develop a culture of safeguarding children and the vulnerable that involves all in the Church.
+A culture of safeguarding requires conversion of both minds and hearts to Jesus’ interaction with children and practical “best practice” policies and protocols.

 In stunning contradiction to Jesus’ countercultural care for children, the Church has adopted Greco-Roman patriarchal understandings of children as property, totally under the father’s authority.
 The sexual exploitation of children, child slavery, child labour and child soldiers have damaged and killed for generations.
 Atonement demands a theology of childhood based on Jesus’ call for all to become like children; the dire consequences, according to Jesus, of harming a child; and the interactions of Jesus with children.
 Karl Rahner began such a theology when he taught the unsurpassable value of childhood and critiqued the view that saw childhood as a “subordinate and preparatory function” for future stages of life and that: